Atlassian Confluence AI roadmap assistant: A 2026 guide

 Connect Jira and Confluence

-A roadmap in Confluence is incredibly powerful when it’s connected to the work happening in Jira.
+A roadmap in Confluence is incredibly powerful when it's connected to Jira work.
 You can embed Jira roadmaps, project boards, or issue filters directly onto your Confluence page.
 This creates a living document that stays current as your team completes tasks.

 Atlassian Intelligence adds another layer of value here by summarizing the status of linked Jira epics and issues right on your Confluence page.
 This means stakeholders can get a high-level view of progress without having to jump over to Jira, keeping the big picture and the day-to-day work all in one place.